Utah: Demographics

 At the 2020 U.S. census, Utah had a population of 3,271,616.
 The U.S. Census Bureau estimated that the population of Utah was 3,205,958 on July 1, 2019, a 16.00% increase since the 2010 U.S. census.
 The center of population of Utah is located in Utah County in the city of Lehi.
 Much of the population lives in cities and towns along the Wasatch Front, a metropolitan region that runs north–south with the Wasatch Mountains rising on the eastern side.
 Growth outside the Wasatch Front is also increasing.
-The St. George metropolitan area is currently the second fastest-growing in the country after the Las Vegas metropolitan area, while the Heber micropolitan area is also the second fastest-growing in the country (behind Palm Coast, Florida).
+As of 2005, the St. George metropolitan area was the second fastest-growing in the country after the Las Vegas metropolitan area, while the Heber City, Utah, micropolitan area was also the second fastest-growing in the country (behind Palm Coast, Florida).

 Utah contains five metropolitan areas (Logan, Ogden-Clearfield, Salt Lake City, Provo-Orem, and St. George), and six micropolitan areas (Brigham City, Heber, Vernal, Price, Richfield, and Cedar City).

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 3,557 homeless people in Utah.

 The majority of Utah's immigrants come from Mexico.